george-simon/Excel_VBA_HW/README.md

 * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The total stock volume of the stock.
-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Conditional formatting positive change in green and negative change in red.
-Solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows: